MoeinT/StreamingTweets/README.md

 # Terraforming Azure
 Real-time ingestion of tweets into Databricks Delta table with a CI/CD pipeline to provision infrastructure in Azure.
 Shows how Terraform can be used to set up the resources.

 # General
-Ingested tweets into an Event Grid topic in Azure on a real-time basis; subscribed an Event Hubs to the topic so that the streams get routed into Event Hubs.
-Processed the incoming streams using Databricks structured streaming, and finally stored them into a Databricks Delta Table, a next generation storage solution in the cloud.
+This project shows how we can manage the flow of data on a real-time basis into Azure.
+We've created a real-time pipeline of tweets into Azure using the Twitter API.
+We have used Infrastructure as Code with Terraform to deploy our resources in both development and production environments using CI/CD actions.

 # Cloud Architecture
 - Provisioned the required resources and environments using Terraform